Maast3r/UMLMaker/README.md

 <br /><br />
 Milestone 4
 <br /><br />
 After our Milestone 3 meeting with Dr. Hays, we realized that we still had a lot of work to accomplish.
 We started this milestone by cleaning up, fixing, and enhancing the capabilities of our UMLMaker.
-We finally got sequence diagrams to come out 100% correctly by 1/19.
+We finally got sequence diagrams to come out 100% correctly by 1/20.
 <br /><br />
+Adding Singleton detection was fairly easy.
+The two key identifiers in a Singleton class are that it has itself has a static field, and has a method which returns itself.
+If a class meets these two requirements, it is a Singleton and we color it blue and add a <<Singleton>> marker.
+We made sure to test both the lazy and eager singleton initializations.

 #Who Did What
 Andrew: